Tokisakix/multi-model-in-pytorch/image_classify_in_ViT/README.md

-# Image Classify Model
+# Image Classify in CNN

 [中文](README_cn.md) | 英文

-A simple convolutional neural network is used to classify images
+A simple Vision Transformer model, is used to classify images

 # Requirement